Job Prospects... At a glance

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

-*Growth projections are for the broader category “Business and Systems Analysts, and Programmers”.
+*Growth projections are for the broader category “Information and Organisation Professionals”.

 The number of analysts has increased quickly over the last few years, and employment is expected to keep growing quickly onwards past 2020 to 2025.
 Note: employment has grown especially quickly for analysts in IT-related fields, and the projections are based in this subset of analysts.